-Any student org sponsoring programs for children or youth (any non-Stanford student under the age of 18), on or off-campus, must consult with and receive prior approval from the university (through OSE) to ensure that California law and university policy are followed.
+Student organizations sponsoring youth programs (any non-Stanford student under the age of 18), on/off-campus or as part of an online program, must consult with and receive prior approval from the university (through OSE) to ensure that California law and university policy are followed.
 This is true for all programs whether they are planned for a few hours or overnight.

 The Haas Center for Public Service must also be consulted prior to the implementation of any tutoring, mentoring or off-campus community service programs.
 Athletic and recreational groups must also consult with Athletics/Recreation staff.